danielkorat/Lung-Cancer-Risk-Prediction/README.md

 ### Provided checkpoint
+The repository also includes a pre-trained checkpoint in `data/checkpoints`, which wastrained on a subset of NLST with 2,000 CT images.
 The model is pre-trained on ImageNet and then NLST for binary classification.
-The directory `data/checkpoints` contains the best checkpoint that was trained.
 The [ImageNet pre-trained Inception V1 model](http://download.tensorflow.org/models/inception_v1_2016_08_28.tar.gz) is inflated to 3D and then fine-tuned on pathology-confirmed CTs from NLST.
 This checkpoint is initialized by bootstrapping the filters from a [2D Inception-v1 model]((http://download.tensorflow.org/models/inception_v1_2016_08_28.tar.gz)) into 3D, as described in the paper.

 The model is initialized by bootstrapping the filters from a [ImageNet pre-trained 2D Inception-v1 model]((http://download.tensorflow.org/models/inception_v1_2016_08_28.tar.gz)) into 3D,